code-and-effect/codeandeffect.com/collections/_solutions/websites.md

 ---
 layout: solution
-priority: 999
+priority: 8
+published: true

-title: "Associations Websites"
+title: "Association Websites"
 titletext: "Good looking and easy to update"
 description: "Communicate with members and the public with a professional, easy-to-update website that is fully integrated with your member database and portal."
 icon: "/assets/images/icons/device-desktop.svg"